-"Around 10% of those affected by grief require additional support" says David.
-"This could be due to issues such as social isolation, a difficult or dependent relationship with the deceased, or a very unexpected death"
+"Around 10% of those affected by grief require additional support" says David Glover, Head of Social Work at King's College Hospital.
+"This could be due to issues such as social isolation, a difficult or dependent relationship with the deceased, or a very unexpected death.

 "The COVID-19 pandemic had a huge impact upon the work of our team and during this time, the number of people requiring additional bereavement support became much higher."

 The Bereavement Service was funded by the Charity through the Hospital Heroes Appeal, including grants received from NHS Charities Together.
 These generous donations have enabled a tailored counselling service, focused on meeting each individual’s needs.